zerog-aero/YoloMask/README.md

 2. Docker

    A Docker image is provided that can run inference on single images and videos.
-Data is pushed into the docker via a RestAPI which runs on port 8000 in the docker.
+Data is pushed into the docker via a RestAPI which runs on port 80 in the docker.

-   1. Building the docker container: docker build . -t "container name":latest
+   1. Building the docker container: docker build . -t "image_name":latest

-   2. Now we have to start the docker: docker run  --name "container name" -p 80:80 -d "name of the docker image" with working cuda: 	docker run --gpus all  --name "container name"  -p 80:80 -d "name of the docker image"
+   2. Now we have to start the docker: docker run  --name "container_name" -p 80:80 -d "image_name" with working cuda: Add the options: --gpus all

    3. Once started, you can send images/video to the docker by using curl in your favourite terminal:
-      * curl -X POST http://127.0.0.1:80/annotate  --data-binary @"path to the image file" --output "name of the output file"
+      * curl -X POST http://127.0.0.1:80/annotate_image  --data-binary @"path to the image file" --output "name of the output file"

+      The following endpoints are avaliable:
+      * annotate_image: Annotates and draws bounding boxes (shows mask/no mask)
+        - Usage: curl -X POST http://127.0.0.1:80/annotate_image  --data-binary @"path to the image file" --output "name of the output file"
+      * annotate_image_demo: This is demo shows a possible use case.
+See section "DEMO" for details.
+        - Usage: curl -X POST http://127.0.0.1:80/annotate_image_demo  --data-binary @"path to the image file" --output "name of the output file"
+	- The Position of the image and the information panel(STOP, HAVE A NICE DAY, COME CLOSER)  can be switched by supplying the paramter "info_screen_small": curl -X POST http://127.0.0.1:80/annotate_image_demo?info_screen_small=False  --data-binary @"path to the image file" --output "name of the output file"
+      * annotate_video:

+      * annotate_video_demo:

       * curl -X POST http://127.0.0.1:80/annotate_video  --data-binary @"path to the video" --output "name of the output file"

-      Its also possible to send parameter

       The @ charackter ist important and must be included.
 This is the command that I run on my local machine: curl -X POST http://127.0.0.1:80/annotate  --data-binary @"C:\Users\U734813\Documents\GitLab\zero_mask\inference\images\with_mask_short_range.jpg" --output "test.jpg"

+      Its also possible to send parameter

    4. If somethings goes wrong it might be helpful to check the docker log using the following command: docker logs -f "container name"